 What is Hydrail?

-Hydrail is a zero-emission rail system where trains on tracks are powered along railways using hydrogen as the primary source of energy for propulsion.
+Hydrail is a zero-emission rail system where trains on tracks are powered using hydrogen as the primary source of energy for propulsion.
 Since this propulsion energy is entirely electric, no combustion occurs and no carbon emissions are produced.

 How do fuel cells generate electricity?